 Blue Marble (Credit: NASA/Goddard Space Flight Center/Reto Stöckli)

 My name is Yulong Zhang.
-I am a research scientist in Duke University and a visiting researcher in USDA Forest Service and Oak Ridge National Lab.
-Before joining in Duke, I conducted my post-doctoral research in University of North Carolina at Chapel Hill.
-I also had a short-term industrial experience in EMDO as a research scientist, and worked as a research assistant professor in University of Tennessee, Knoxville (UTK).
+I am currently a Research Scientist at Nicholas School of the Environment in Duke University.
+Before joining in Duke, I conducted my post-doctoral research in University of North Carolina at Chapel Hill, and held a Senior Research Fellowship in USDA Forest Service.
 My ultimate mission is to understand how the terrestrial biosphere works as a key piece of the breathing Earth System.
-Remote sensing, ecological modeling and ground observing are my primary tools to achieve this goal.
+Remote sensing, ecological modeling, and ground observing are my primary tools to achieve this goal.
 Specifically, my research foci are to:

 explore the potential linkages of terrestrial vegetation variability with large-scale atmospheric teleconnections such as ENSO and Arctic Oscillation

-develop land surface products based on optical, thermal & microwave remote sensing
+develop high-resolution land surface products based on optical, thermal & microwave remote sensing

 The Earth, composed of land, ocean & atmosphere, runs as a huge dynamic system in its own amazing way.
-Our understandings on mechanisms behind this habitable planet is not only linked with human benefits in this home cradle, but also the theoretical basis for human to terraform other planets (e.g. build ecosystems on Mars) in the future.
+Our understandings on mechanisms behind this habitable planet is not only linked with human benefits in this home cradle, but also provides the theoretical basis for human to potentially terraform other planets (e.g. creating ecosystems on Mars) in the future.

 ----------------------------------------------------------------------